 To compare differences between two separate groups, we utilized the Mann-Whitney U test.
 For analyzing the correlation between miRNA expression levels and clinical parameters, we employed both Pearson and Spearman tests.
-Kruskal Wallis test is used for comparing three groups.
+The Kruskal Wallis test was used for comparing three groups.
 The Log-Rank (Mantel-Cox) test was used to determine the significance of differences.
-All statistical analyses were performed using IBM SPSS Statistics version 22.
+All statistical analyses were performed using IBM SPSS Statistics, Version 22.0 (IBM Corp., Armonk, NY, USA).